skonfig/skonfig/docs/src/cdist-reference.rst

 CDIST_REMOTE_EXEC
     Use this command for remote execution (should behave like ssh).

-CDIST_REMOTE_COPY
-    Use this command for remote copy (should behave like scp).

 CDIST_COLORED_OUTPUT
     Colorize cdist's output.
 If enabled, cdist will use different colors for different log levels.